 The Early Days of Bloodless Medicine and Surgery

-Among these pioneers of bloodless medicine and surgey is American surgeon Denton Cooley, generally recognised as the ‘father of modern bloodless surgery’.
-In 1957, Denton Cooley, working at the Texas Heart Institute, performed open-heart surgery without the use of a blood transfusion – quite a feat as at that time up to 12 units of blood were generally used just to prime the heart-lung machine.
+Among these pioneers of bloodless medicine and surgery is American surgeon Denton Cooley, generally recognized as the ‘father of modern bloodless surgery’.
+In 1957, Denton Cooley, working at the Texas Heart Institute, performed open-heart surgery without the use of a blood transfusion – quite a feat as, at that time, up to 12 units of blood were generally used just to prime the heart-lung machine.

 By the 1970s, other surgeons were reporting similar success with bloodless surgery.

 In 1973, heart surgeon Dr. Jerome Kay, writing in The Journal of the American Medical Association, noted similar success: “We have now done approximately 6,000 open-heart operations in Saint Vincent’s Hospital in Los Angeles.
 Since we have not been using blood for the majority of patients, it is our impression that the patients do better.”

 Also, in the 1970s The Institute of Bloodless Medicine and Surgery was established in California.
 Headed by surgeon Ron Lapin and anesthesiologist Fred Garcia, the institute brought together a co-ordinated, formal program specializing in all the disciplines of surgery without blood.
 By 1986, thousands of patients had undergone major surgery and anesthesia without the use of blood or blood products – even emergency operations had been carried out successfully on patients who had lost up to 90% of their blood volume.